clmcnabb/college_football/README.md

 * Machine Learning (refreshing)
 * Data visualization

 This is going to be updated in pieces, and will eventually implement Apache Airflow in order to automate the process and update every week once the games are done.

+Data will come from this [college football database](https://collegefootballdata.com/).